packages to print type tree

 GeoStatsTransforms.GHC

-— TypeGHC(k, λ; kern=:epanechnikov, link=:ward, as=:CLUSTER)
+— TypeGHC(k, λ; kern=:epanechnikov, link=:ward, as=:cluster)

 A transform for partitioning geospatial data into k